xsf/xmpp.org/content/about/xsf/communication-team.md

 //TODO: Footer.html

-## Adding your resource to the Planet Jabber RSS feed:
-See [Planet Jabber](https://planet.jabber.org/).
-The maintainer of this Planet is Ralph Meijer.
-He can be contacted at ralphm@ik.nu (Jabber and e-mail).
+## News Aggregator

+There is a news aggregator (RSS) for Jabber/XMPP news at [planet.jabber.org](https://planet.jabber.org/).

+If you like, add your feed by contacting the maintainer, Ralph Meijer (ralphm@ik.nu Jabber and email).

 ## Contact
-If you want to communicate with us, the best way is to reach us in our chat group:
+Reach us in our chat:

 {{< community-chat-card chat="XSF Communications" >}}